RedGh0st1/student-app-frontend/README.md

 Can you further explain the difference or benefits of using scss instead of css?

+1. If you want your React component to dispaly something diferent, what do you need to do?
+2. what are 3 things that cause a component to rerender?
+3. when does the useffect()callback fire?
+4. when is the useEffect() callback guaranteed to fire?

 # THINGS TO DISCUSS

 What causes a REact component to rerender?